Alter Aeon FAQ (Frequently Asked Questions)

-The dancer estimate is named after the ancient god Dancer, who had difficulty
+The dancer estimate is named after the ancient builder Dancer, who had

-determining how much exp to put on his mobs.
-Invariably, he ended up being
+difficulty determining how much exp to put on his mobs and wanted a better

 So, the Dancer estimate was born.
 It is a rough estimate of how much exp